chalatz/tours/pages/links/ancient-sites/filerimos.md

 ref: site_filerimos_hill
 meta:
   title: Filerimos Hill, Filerimos Monastery Rhodes Greece, Mount Filerimos, Church
-    of our lady, Rhodes Private Tours
+    of our Lady of Filerimos
   description: Filerimos Hill, Filerimos Monastery Rhodes Greece, Mount Filerimos,
-    Church of our lady of Filerimos, Ancient Ialyssos acropolis, Rhodes Private Tours
+    Church of our Lady of Filerimos, Ancient Ialyssos acropolis, Rhodes Private Tours
   keywords: Filerimos Hill, Filerimos Monastery Rhodes Greece, Mount Filerimos, Church
-    of our lady of Filerimos, Ancient Ialyssos acropolis, Rhodes Private Tours
+    of our Lady of Filerimos, Ancient Ialyssos acropolis, Rhodes Private Tours
   author: Nick
   copyright: NK for Rhodes Private Tours, 2018
   abstract: Filerimos Hill, Filerimos Monastery Rhodes Greece, Mount Filerimos
   http_desc: Mount Filerimos, Filerimos Hill, Filerimos Monastery Rhodes Greece, Church
-    of our lady of Filerimos, Ancient Ialyssos acropolis
+    of our Lady of Filerimos, Ancient Ialyssos acropolis
 title: Mount Filerimos - The Acropolis of Ancient Ialyssos
 summary: Filerimos Mountain is located out of Rhodes Town about 14 km / 8 miles on the west coast of the island.
 In addition to the panoramic view of the Aegean Sea,